 - ensuring the correct form is used and completed

-- providing a copy of the proposed agreement with the park rules and any relevant bylaws to the tenant before they sign it.
+- providing a copy of the proposed agreement with the park rules and any relevant by laws to the tenant before they sign it.
 Once the tenant signs the agreement, they must return it to the owner/manager within five days.
-The owner/manager has 14 days to give a copy of the signed agreement to the tenant
+The owner/manager then has 14 days to give a copy of the signed agreement to the tenant

 - ensuring the moveable dwelling or site is in a good state of repair and ready for the tenant to move into on the agreed date.